Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

-The Subversion Web interface can be accessed via the "Subversion" item in the Project Main Menu or via the Subversion service listed in the Public Area (see ?).
+The Subversion Web interface can be accessed via the "Subversion" item in the Project Main Menu or via the Subversion service listed in the Public Area (see :ref:`an-example-of-project-dashboard`).
 The Subversion Web interface provides the following features to end-users:

 -  **Accessing the Subversion repository**: The welcome page of the